narinderkmaurya/Dit_Inaugurator/README.md

 Future scope--

-1. To let the user to specify their own values to the alphabets and numbers
+1. To let the user to specify their own values to the alphabets and numbers.
-2. More tools and custom keys will be added for the privacy ofthe user.
+2. More tools and custom keys will be added for the privacy of the user.

 Video Link--👇👇�